Mbed-TLS/mbedtls/docs/architecture/psa-driver-interface.md

 ### Types of drivers

-The PSA Cryptography driver interface supports three types of cryptoprocessors, and accordingly three types of drivers.
+The PSA Cryptography driver interface supports two types of cryptoprocessors, and accordingly two types of drivers.

 * **Transparent** drivers implement cryptographic operations on keys that are provided in cleartext at the beginning of each operation.
-They are typically used for hardware **accelerators** that don't have any persistent storage.
+They are typically used for hardware **accelerators**.
 When a transparent driver is available for a particular combination of parameters (cryptographic algorithm, key type and size, etc.), it is used instead of the default software implementation.
+Transparent drivers can also be pure software implementations that are distributed as plug-ins to a PSA Crypto implementation.
-* **Opaque** drivers implement cryptographic operations on keys that can only be used inside a protected environment such as a **secure element without storage**.
-The code that calls the driver only sees the key in an wrapped form which only the protected environment can decrypt.
-For each operation, the driver receives an opaque blob containing the key material in wrapped form.
-An opaque driver is invoked for the specific key location that the driver is registered for: the dispatch is based on the key's lifetime.
+* **Opaque** drivers implement cryptographic operations on keys that can only be used inside a protected environment such as a **secure element**, a hardware security module, a smartcard, a secure enclave, etc. An opaque driver is invoked for the specific key location that the driver is registered for: the dispatch is based on the key's lifetime.
-* **Remote** drivers implement cryptographic operations on keys that are fully stored inside a protected environment such as a **secure element with storage**.
-The code that calls the driver passes it a label or identifier to indicate which key to use.
-A remote opaque driver is invoked for the specific key location that the driver is registered for: the dispatch is based on the key's lifetime.

 ## Overview of drivers

 ### Deliverables for a driver

 To write a driver, you need to implement some functions with C linkage, and to declare these functions in a **driver description file**.
 The driver description file declares which functions the driver implements and what cryptographic mechanisms they support.
-Depending on the driver type, you may also need to define some C types in a header file.
+Depending on the driver type, you may also need to define some C types and macros in a header file.

 The concrete syntax for a driver description file is JSON.
 The structure of this JSON file is specified in the section [“Driver description syntax”](#driver-description-syntax).